Andrew Brel: Black Barn Studios

 In 1995, Bridge Recordings expanded its production capability to include ownership of Black Barn Studios in Ripley, Surrey, the early home of Eric Clapton.
 With this high quality recording facility, Brel produced and released fifteen promoted albums, two with the SAS Band; Queen keyboard player Spike Edney's all star band featuring musicians including; Chris Thompson, Roger Taylor, Peter Green, Ian Anderson, Tony Hadley, Roy Wood and Paul Young.
 The 1997 release, the eponymously titled SAS Band album, also known as the 'Blue album' and the 2001 release "SAS Band Live".
 Brel played on and produced the live version of Richard O'Brien's classic 'Time Warp.
 In 1998 Brel produced and released Leo Sayer's Live in London and Louis Ribeiro's Under African Skies.

 By the late 1990s, several events conspired to end sustainability of the Bridge Recordings business model.
 The growth of home recording technology meant a decline in demand for high cost professional recording services, which along with the shrinking sales of musical CD's as a new generation followed the 'download for free' model, all but ended the business motivation to pay for recordings for a rapidly declining market increasingly unwilling to pay for content.
 As a result, the studio was sold to one of its busiest clients, Paul Weller.
 Soon after Charlie Morgan left Elton John's band and moved to the United States where he resides in Nashville, while Terry Day sold Music Maker Publications.

 Personal life

 Brel married Catherine Smith in 1986.
 They had one child, Manoussos John, born in Kingston-On-Thames in 1989.
 They divorced in 1992.

 In 2009 his second son Byron Broulidakis was born in Kingston-On-Thames.
+Brel lives in California.